JarneT-2159795/seis-jarnethys-martijnsnoeks/01-wasm-vm.md

 ### Structure of a binary WebAssembly file

-The following code will read the contents of a binary file and parse it so the functions can be used in C++.
-A binary file consists of different sections, each describing a different part of the code.
-Each section needs to be parsed and the information stored in the right function so it can be used later when we want to call a function.
-The full code for this part can be found on [Github in the Module class](https://github.com/JarneT-2159795/seis-jarnethys-martijnsnoeks/blob/main/includes/module.cpp).
-For the following examples we will use the following WebAssembly code:
+The following chapters will read the contents of a binary wasm file and parse it so the functions can be used in C++.
+A binary wasm file consists of different sections, each describing a different part of the code.
+Each section needs to be parsed and the information stored in the right function so it can be used later when we want to call the function.
+The full code for this part can be found on <a href="https://github.com/JarneT-2159795/seis-jarnethys-martijnsnoeks/blob/main/includes/module.cpp" target="_blank">Github in the module class</a>.
+For the following examples we will use the following simple WebAssembly code:

 ```javascript